Common tumor diseases in pets: causes, symptoms and treatment options

 How can I tell if my pet is suffering from a tumor?

-The symptoms of a tumor can vary depending on the type and location of the tumor and can be non-specific.
+The symptoms of a tumor can vary depending on the type and location of the tumor and may be nonspecific.
+However, some signs can indicate a possible tumor, such as:

-However, some signs may indicate a possible cancer, such as: - Lumps or swelling under the skin or in the mammary gland
+– Lumps or swellings under the skin or in the mammary gland

 – Swollen or enlarged lymph nodes